hellozed/homeicu/README.md

 ![HomeICU](http://homeicu.ca/wp-content/uploads/2020/04/cropped-homeicu.png)

+> Attention: HomeICU project is in the developing stage and all the code and design shared here are working draft and have not been formally released yet.
+Please do NOT use the current project on the real human body until it receives government approval in your country.

 # HomeICU - low-cost remote vital signs monitor

 The hardware and software design documents are shared here and the project website is at [Website](http://homeicu.ca/).